IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_filter.html.markdown

 layout: "ibm"
 page_title: "IBM: ibm_cis_filter"
 description: |-
-  Provides a IBM CIS Filter.
+  Provides a IBM Cloud CIS Filter.
 ---

 # ibm_cis_filter

 Provides a IBM CIS Filter.
 This resource is associated with an IBM Cloud Internet Services (CIS) instance and a CIS Domain resource.
 It allows to create, update, delete filter of a domain of a CIS instance.
+For more information, see [IBM Cloud Internet Services](https://cloud.ibm.com/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis).

-## Example Usage
+## Example usage

 ```terraform
 # Add a filter to the domain